 Many libraries and bookshops including Waterstones hold book readings and book-themed treasure hunts; local theatres put on performances and many National Trust properties hold special World Book Day themed events.

-Tying in nicely with the bookish theme, The London Book Fayre takes place at London’s Olympia between the 12 th and the 14 th of the month, bringing publishers, authors, readers and many more together, all under one roof.
+Tying in nicely with the bookish theme, The London Book Fayre takes place at London’s Olympia between the 10 h and the 12 th of the month, bringing publishers, authors, readers and many more together, all under one roof. **Now canceled following the escalation of COVID-19 Coronavirus in Europe.

-If you’re looking for something a little less, well, bookish, the Cheltenham Festival takes place at the Cheltenham Racecourse in Gloucestershire, between the 12 th and the 15 thof March with Ladies Day falling on the 13 th.
+If you’re looking for something a little less, well, bookish, the takes place at the Cheltenham Racecourse in Gloucestershire, between the 10 th and the 13 thof March with Ladies Day falling on the 11 th.

-Bringing a little cheer to the month, it’s Comic Relief on the 15 th.
+Bringing a little cheer to the month, it’s Sport Relief (the biennial charity event from Comic Relief) on the 13 th.
 Look out for red noses and charity events popping up pretty much everywhere.

 3 whole days of celebrations including a parade, musical performances, dancing and Irish food and drink.